ujizin/blog/docker-aula.md

  - iniciantes
  - minicurso
  - basico
-description: Nessa aula, você aí, vai aprender a usar containers docker, e melhor, no conforto do seu Linux!
+description: Nessa aula, você aí, vai aprender a usar containers docker, e melhor, no conforto do seu Linux (Debian Based)
 ---

 # Starting the computer... or no, right?